Atharva1318-dev/Vector-AI/README.md

 Building this project was a massive learning curve, and I tried to pack in as many new technologies as I could to see how they work together.
 Here is a breakdown of what I built and what I figured out along the way:

 ### 1. 🤖 AI-Powered Resume Builder
 I wanted to build a tool that actually helps you write better resumes, not just format them.
 This feature generates ATS-optimized content tailored to a specific industry and role, renders it in Markdown, and lets you download it as a PDF.
-On the frontend, I used **React Hook Form** and **Zod** to handle the complex form validation—it was a bit tricky at first, but it ensures the data sent to the AI is always clean.
+On the frontend, I used **React Hook Form** and **Zod** to handle the complex form validation it ensures the data sent to the AI is always clean.

 ### 2. 🧠 AI Mock Interview Quiz
 Instead of a generic video call, I built a focused **10-question technical quiz** to help users revise their concepts.
 The AI generates multiple-choice questions (MCQs) specific to the user's tech stack (like React or Node.js) and gives real-time scoring.
 I learned how to use **Recharts** to visualize performance trends over time, which looks really professional on the dashboard.